Gorontalo people: Origins

 The origins of the Gorontalo people is uncertain.
-There are two Southeast Asian migration theories, with the first theory states that the population of Southeast Asian originally came from the east, and then inhabited in Sulawesi.
+There are two Southeast Asian migration theories, with the first theory stating that the population of Southeast Asian originally came from the east, and then inhabited in Sulawesi.
 While the second theory explains that the human migration began from Taiwan and arrived in Sulawesi through the Philippines.
 Linguistically, Gorontalo people share the same origins with other Austronesian people of the Philippine Islands and North Sulawesi islands.

 There is a Gorontalo legend that tells a story that they are the descendants of Hulontalangi, or the people that came from the skies and reside on Mount Tilongkabila, Bone Bolango Regency.
 The name Hulontalangi then became Hulontalo and Gorontalo.

-Pre-historic period
+Prehistoric period

 According to legend, the first Gorontalo kingdom emerged at the beginning of the 2nd millennium BC.
-Gorontalo is believed to have inhabited by humans since prehistoric times.
+Gorontalo is believed to have been inhabited by humans since prehistoric times.
 The Oluhuta site in Bone Bolango Regency is an archaeology site which provides information about the tombs of previous communities that were estimated to have lived around 2000–4000 years ago.

 Gorontalo kingdoms

-The establishment of the Gorontalo region have been estimated to formed 400 years ago.
-Gorontalo is one of the places that are recognized for the spreading of Islam in East Indonesia besides Ternate and Bone state.
-By 1525, when the Portuguese arrived at North Sulawesi, Islam had already been widely spread among them during the rule of King Amay; with the Gorontalo lands divided between the Muslim states of Gorontalo, Limboto, Suwawa, Boalemo and Atinggola.
+The establishment of the Gorontalo region has been estimated to have occurred 400 years ago.
+Gorontalo is one of the places that is recognized for the spreading of Islam in East Indonesia besides Ternate and Bone state.
+By 1525, when the Portuguese arrived at North Sulawesi, Islam had already been widely spread among them during the rule of King Amay; with the Gorontalo lands divided between the Muslim states of Gorontalo, Limboto, Suwawa, Boalemo, and Atinggola.
 Gorontalo then developed to become the center of education and trade in North Sulawesi.
 The city of the Gorontalo Kingdom first began in Hulawa village beside the Bolango River.
-Before the arrival of the Europeans, the kingdoms in Gorontalo have already adhered to a family bonding system called pohala'a, which is still found today.
+Before the arrival of the Europeans, the kingdoms in Gorontalo had already adhered to a family bonding system called pohala'a, which is still found today.